-Hybrid search with PostgreSQL and pgvector
+Hybrid Search With PostgreSQL and Pgvector

 A key metric when evaluating vector similarity search algorithms is “recall” - which measures the relevancy of the returned search results.
 Typically better recall means better quality search results, but this is often at the cost of another key metric, such as index size or query latency.
 This has led to different techniques to “boost” recall while trying to limited any adverse impact to other metrics.
 There are a variety of techniques available for this, such as using different storage and search strategies to overcompensate for a key metric tradeoff.
 For example, quantization techniques can cause information loss when reducing the size of a vector, but using statistical quantization can help improve results in some cases.